-The disability service within the university provides specialist academic support, making recommendations for reasonable adjustments to teaching and assessment based on individual need https://www2.worc.ac.uk/disabilityanddyslexia/ As above, the NCT academic support tutor also provides support for specific learning needs.
+The Disability and Dyslexia Service within the university provides specialist academic support, making recommendations for reasonable adjustments to teaching and assessment based on individual need.
+As above, the NCT academic support tutor also provides support for specific learning needs.

 18. Admissions